 "In the Quest for Understanding" was commissioned for the celebration of Lawrence's 150th anniversary in 1997.
 The text was written by the Rev. Carl P. Daw of the School of Theology at Boston University; the music is based on the traditional melody, "Thaxted," popularized in this century by Gustav Holst's orchestral suite, The Planets.

 The Rock has been a Lawrence icon, above and below ground, for over 100 years.
 During a geology field trip to Mosquito Hill near New London, Wisconsin, in 1895, members of the senior class noticed a large boulder that they thought would make a fine souvenir of the occasion.
-Arranging to have it transported to Appleton by dray and railroad flatcar, they carved "Class of 1895" upon it and set it in front of Stephenson Hall of Science.
+Arranging to have it transported to Appleton by dray and railroad flatcar, they carved "Class of 1895" upon it and set it in front of Main Hall.

 And there it stayed -- for awhile.
 Over the years, moving The Rock became a student pastime of ever-larger proportion.
 Automobile tow trucks would appear in the night, and by dawn The Rock, now painted quite regularly in every imaginable color and pattern, would have found a new spot.
 In 1957, it appeared perched precariously on the roof ledge of Stephenson, but that turned out to be an impostor Rock made of papier-mache.